A not-so-strange term coming from somewhere

-Here~$\Cap_*$ is a ``strange term'', defined as a solution to a capacity problem, i.e.~$\Cap_*$ is the minimal Dirichlet energy of a map that is equal to zero on~$\partial D$ and tends to one at infinity.
-For instance, in case~$D$ is the unit ball~$B^n$, we have
+Here~$\Cap_*$ is a ``strange term'', defined as the solution to a capacity problem, i.e.~$\Cap_*$ is the Dirichlet energy of a harmonic function that is equal to one on~$\partial D$ and decays to zero at infinity.
+For instance, when~$D$ is the unit ball~$B^n$ we have